 Tennessee State University began as a teacher training institution in 1909, and the graduate program began in the 1940's with the first degree awarded in June of 1944.
-Over the years, the psychology program has undergone many changes not only awarding undergraduate degrees in psychology but also the Master of Science Degree.
-The masters program has progressed through the years from a clinical program, guidance and counseling, and school psychology to offering the current M.S. degree programs of Psychology with concentrations in either Counseling Psychology or School Psychology, and Professional School Counseling.
+Over the years, the psychology program has undergone many changes, not only awarding undergraduate degrees in psychology but also the Master of Science Degree.
+The masters program has progressed through the years from a clinical program, guidance and counseling, and school psychology to offering the current M.S. degree programs of Counseling with programs in Clinical Mental Health Counseling and Professional School Counseling.